-There have been a number of developments within the second quarter which include:
+2.1 There have been a number of developments within the Directorate during the fourth quarter which include:

 Adult Social Care:

 Discharge Process - With effect from Tuesday 9th February 2021, there was a change in Halton's Hospital Discharge processes from Whiston Hospital.
 Halton's Hospital Workers who were previously part of the Whiston's Integrated Discharge Team along with St Helen's staff, now form part of HBC's Care Management Division rather than IDT.